laktak/tome/README.md

 Playbooks are a simple but powerful tool for your shell and terminal apps.

+Tome puts Vim "above", where you write and collect your commands which are then executed, on demand, in the terminal below.
+Instead of a one line prompt you can edit with Vim and instead of a history you can see all your commands in the document.

 1. Replaces your command history, organized by project
 2. Allows interactive scripting
 3. Allows you to add notes - we may even call it documentation ;)